wp-plugins/sumome/Readme.txt

 * Twitter sharing establishes your thought leadership
 * Twitter shares encourage discussion of your posts

+Here's why image sharing on Pinterest, Facebook, and Twitter is so powerful

+*

 == Screenshots ==

-1. This screen shot is how to Sign up once you’ve activated the plugin.
+1. This screen shot is how to Sign up once you have activated the plugin.
 2. This is the screen to choose which apps to install.
 3. Here's the box when someone highlights text before they share it on Twitter or Facebook.
 4. Here's how a highlighted text gorgeously looks on your site.